-Make sure your Talend Studio has a secure Internet connection.
+Make sure your Talend Studio has a secure internet connection.

-If you are working behind a network proxy, make sure you have correctly set up your proxy and add the web site http://talend-update.talend.com and the port 443 to your whitelist.
+If you are working behind a network proxy, make sure you have correctly set up your proxy and add the web site http://talend-update.talend.com and the port 443 to your allowlist.
 To access the proxy settings, select Preferences window, then expand the General node and click Network Connections.from the menu to open the

 Do the following to open the Download external modules

 - In the Additional Talend Packages wizard, select the Required third-party libraries and/or Optional third-party libraries check boxes and click Finish.

 - In the Jar installation wizard, click the Download and Install button to install a particular module, or click the Download and install all modules available button to install all the available modules.